Mystery as Meghan Markle’s lifestyle brand website leads to foodbank

 “Food banks are not the answer when people are going without the essentials in one of the richest economies in the world.
 We need a social security system which provides protection and the dignity for people to cover their own essentials, such as food and bills.”

-The Independent has reached out to the Trussell Trust and a representative for Meghan Markle for comment.
+The Independent has reached out to a representative for Meghan Markle for comment.

+The Trussell Trust told The Independent: “The Trussell Trust are grateful to people who put their time and energy into supporting our work to end the need for food banks in the UK.
+The charity is not connected with this website domain and have no knowledge of who set it up.”

 Join our commenting forum